Residential rehab and addiction treatments are dependent on scientific research and study to help guarantee the most effective and successful methods.

 Success rates of residential rehab in 2021

-In more recent studies, there is very strong evidence to suggest that longer periods of addiction treatment and residential rehab are most successful in long-term recovery.
+In more recent studies, there is very strong evidence to suggest that more extended periods of addiction treatment and residential rehab are most successful in long-term recovery.

-A new study, which was published recently in the Open Journal of Psychiatry, found that longer rehab programmes led to an improvement in patients’ long-term recovery.
+A new study published recently in the Open Journal of Psychiatry found that more extended rehab programmes improved patients’ long-term recovery.

 Those in longer addiction treatment programmes had a success rate of 84%.